Ogunbowale encore! Final Four hero lifts Notre Dame to title

 All the Irish players could celebrate after pulling off the biggest comeback in title game history.
 They rallied from a 15-point deficit in the third quarter and were down five in the final 1:58.
 Marina Mabrey hit a 3-pointer from the wing and Young had a shot in the lane to tie it.

-The title came 17 years to the day after Notre Dame’s only other championship in 2001 on Easter.
+The title came 17 years to the day after Notre Dame (35-3) won its only other championship in 2001 on Easter.

 “It’s Easter Sunday, and all the Catholics were praying for us,” said coach Muffet McGraw, who was wearing floral shoes in honour of the holiday.